Tonymiugrey/qmk_firmware_candysign_k2_pro/readme.md

 # QMK for Candysign Keyboard Pro (Keychron K2 Pro)

 This is a personal build for Candysign Keyboard Pro, which is a variant of Keychron K2 Pro.
+Only has white led and ansi layout.

 ## Globe(fn) Supports on macOS